ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 External Access | Configured:<br>(Example) Allow dta.gov.au | Allow only dta.gov.au and deny sharing to external users.
 This will prevent users from setting up meetings with users that are not setup as a Guest of the Agency.
 Guest Access | Configured:<br>Guest Access: Enabled | Allows people outside of the agency to access teams and channels.
-Teams Setting | Configured<br>Disable all third-party file storage | This is to ensure departmental users do not save file outside of the Office 365 tenant.
+Teams Setting | Configured<br>Disable all third-party file storage | This is to ensure departmental users do not save file outside of the Microsoft 365 tenant.

 ### Policies & settings